Bijesse/scratch-curriculum/en-GB/Term 1/MoonhackScratch/moonhackScratch.md

 ## Challenge: Adding a sound { .challenge }
 Can you make a sound every time Scratchy jumps off the ground?

-## Challenge: Costume change { .challenge }
+## Challenge: Mars Jump { .challenge }
-Scratchy is wearing his space helmet even when he is on Earth.
-Can you make it so the helmet comes off if he steps onto Earth?
+How high can Scratchy jump if he was on Mars?
+Research the strength of gravity on Mars and write code to simulate Scratchy jumping on the red planet!

 ## Challenge: Custom stage { .challenge }
 Can you create your own background by using a photo of your home or school and using Scratch to add drawings.